What is Venture Funding?

 VCs take a long time to decide

 Venture Capital funding involves a huge amount of risk.
 So, VC’s usually takes lots of time to decide whether they want to undertake investment or not.
 Venture funding may be a great source of availing funds for start-ups.
 However, the long wait before receiving the funds is a huge drawback.

 Approaching a VC can be tedious

 A lot of investment opportunities through uninvited emails overburden the VC’s.
 Due to this, a lot of business proposals go unnoticed.
 One of the ways to approach the VC is through a mutual connection.

 May require high Return on Original Investment

-Some VC’s require high ROI within the next three to five years of investment.
-If your start-up will need more time to generate high ROI, then opting for VC may not be the right choice.
-As expectation of higher ROI may cause a high level of stress.
+Some VCs require high ROI within the next three to five years of investment.
+If your start-up needs more time to generate a high ROI, then opting for VC may not be the right choice as the expectation of higher ROI may cause a high level of stress.

 May release the funds from time to time

 Because venture funding involves a huge amount of capital, the VC may not release all the funds at the same time.
 Most of the contracts require the start-up company to reach certain milestones in order to receive the funding which they originally requested.
 This creates undue pressure on the start-up company.